-- 1.4.1 Health Impact Assessment (HIA) has been defined as "The estimation of the effects of a specified action on the health of a defined population" (Scott-Samuel, 1998) 12.
+- 1.4.1 Health Impact Assessment (HIA) has been defined as "The estimation of the effects of a specified action on the health of a defined population" (Scott-Samuel, 1998) 16.
 The action may be a project (for example, a housing development), a programme (for example, a public safety programme) or a policy (for example the introduction of water metering). - 1.4.2 HIA is based on the socio-economic model of health, as demonstrated in Figures 1 and 2 at the beginning of this document, and is intended to produce a set of evidence-based recommendations to inform and influence decision-making.
-HIA seeks to maximise the positive health impacts of any proposal and minimise (or eliminate) the negative health impacts. - 1.4.3 The benefits of using the HIA model include: - Helping to deliver corporate responsibility, for example, delivering 'A Healthy, Independent Knowsley' is a key objective of the borough13. - Providing an opportunity to increase stakeholder participation, and therefore overall support for the proposal. - Contributing to the sustainability of a proposal. - Concentrating delivery of services where there is most need. - Adding value by minimising the risk of future costly mistakes. - Supporting the progression of certain policies or developments. - 1.4.4 A HIA should ideally be conducted at an early stage within the development of a proposal in order to ensure maximum opportunity to influence decision-making and subsequent health impacts.
-HIA can also be carried out con-currently (during implementation) or retrospectively (after implementation) but the latter would have limitations on the degree of influence. - 1.4.5.
+HIA seeks to maximise the positive health impacts of any proposal and minimise (or eliminate) the negative health impacts. - 1.4.3 The benefits of using the HIA model include: - helping to deliver corporate responsibility, for example, delivering 'A Healthy, Independent Knowsley' is a key objective of the Borough17; - providing an opportunity to increase stakeholder participation, and therefore overall support for the proposal; - contributing to the sustainability of a proposal; - Concentrating delivery of services where there is most need. - adding value by minimising the risk of future costly mistakes; and - supporting the progression of certain policies or developments. - 1.4.4 A HIA should ideally be conducted at an early stage within the development of a proposal in order to ensure maximum opportunity to influence decision-making and subsequent health impacts.
+HIA can also be carried out concurrently (during implementation) or retrospectively (after implementation) but the latter would have limitations on the degree of influence. - 1.4.5.
 The HIA process is designed to be practical and sufficiently flexible to be adapted to a range of circumstances.
 HIAs can vary in terms of timescale and scope depending on the resources available.
-Recognised types of HIA include; - Desk-top Short, desk-based exercise requiring no stakeholder engagement - Rapid More detailed exercise involving the use of secondary data and community engagement - Comprehensive Very detailed exercise usually taking 6 months plus, involving extensive engagement and consultation. - 1.4.6 Recognised stages to be followed in undertaking HIA, illustrated in Figure 3 below; - Screening short process to determine if a HIA is required.
+Recognised types of HIA include: - Desk-top Short, desk-based exercise requiring no stakeholder engagement - Rapid More detailed exercise involving the use of secondary data and community engagement - Comprehensive Very detailed exercise usually taking 6 months plus, involving extensive engagement and consultation. - 1.4.6 Recognised stages to be followed in undertaking HIA, illustrated in Figure 4: - Screening short process to determine if a HIA is required.

-12 Scott-Samuel (1998) as cited in Scott-Samuel, Birley and Ardern (2001) Merseyside guidelines for Health impact assessment
+16 Scott-Samuel (1998) as cited in Scott-Samuel, Birley and Ardern (2001) Merseyside guidelines for Health impact assessment

-13 Knowsley MBC (2008), 'Knowsley Sustainable Communities Strategy', KMBC.
+17 Knowsley MBC (2008), 'Knowsley Sustainable Community Strategy'

-- Scoping establish steering group, Terms of Reference, size and parameters of the HIA. - Conducting assessment prepare background information including policy analysis and health profile of affected communities, collect qualitative and quantitative data through consultation and literature review, analyse impacts, establish priorities and develop recommendations. - Producing report and action plan set out approach, methodology, conclusions and recommendations arising from the HIA.
-(Approval of this document by the steering group is essential). - Monitoring steering group to monitor action plan over a defined period of time. - Evaluation evaluate influence of the action plan on the proposal and on the predicted impacts (outcomes).
+- Scoping establish steering group, Terms of Reference, size and parameters of the HIA. - Conducting assessment prepare background information including policy analysis and health profile of affected communities, collect qualitative and quantitative data through consultation and literature review, analyse impacts, establish priorities and develop recommendations. - Producing report and action plan set out approach, methodology, conclusions and recommendations arising from the HIA. - Monitoring steering group to monitor and record changes as a result of the action plan over a defined period of time. - Evaluation evaluate influence of the action plan on the proposal and on the predicted impacts (outcomes) and update HIA report accordingly.
 Lessons learnt to be taken forward for use in future HIAs.